-The Natural Way to Keep Weeds Out of Your Lawn
+How to Keep Weeds Out of Your Lawn Using Natural Remedies

 Few things are as frustrating as spotting the return of stubborn weeds in your lawn or garden.
-And while your natural instinct may be to reach for conventional weed killers and herbicides, spraying these chemicals on your lawn can not only compromise the health of your landscaping in the long-run, but they can also be problematic to your own health.
-"Many conventional weed killers use chemicals and pesticides can not only kill healthy soil, but also make your lawn dependent on the next chemical treatment," says Kel Giard CEO of Clean Air Lawn Care, a sustainable lawn care company.
-Fortunately, there are a few ways you can help keep these pesky plants at bay.
+While your natural instinct may be to reach for conventional weed killers and herbicides, spraying these chemicals on your lawn can not only compromise the health of your landscaping in the long-run, but your own health, too.
+"Many conventional weed killers use chemicals and pesticides that can not only kill healthy soil, but also make your lawn dependent on the next chemical treatment," says Kel Giard CEO of Clean Air Lawn Care, a sustainable lawn care company.
+Fortunately, there are a few natural ways you can help keep pesky plants at bay.

 If you are going to spring for a spray to nix your weeds, Giard recommends choosing ones that have iron as a main ingredient.
-"Iron can works as a natural weed-killer because it wilts the weeds by overfeeding it," he tells us.
-There are a few brands in particular that Giard recommends including Fiesta, a selective lawn weed killer that targets specific weeds in your lawn, such as dandelions, barnyard grasses, and catch weed, without damaging the surrounding grass.
+"Iron can works as a natural weed killer because it wilts the weeds by overfeeding it," he says.
+There are a few brands in particular that Giard recommends, including Fiesta ($119.95, walmart.com), a selective lawn weed killer that targets specific weeds in your lawn, such as dandelions, barnyard grasses, and catch weed, without damaging the surrounding grass.
 It also comes without any unpleasant odors and is safe to use around pets.
-As for non-selective or broad spectrum herbicides, or solutions that work on broadleaf and grass weeds, Giard suggests Burnout (which uses citric acid as its active ingredient) and Avenger (which uses citrus oil).
+As for non-selective or broad-spectrum herbicides, or solutions that work on broadleaf and grass weeds, Giard suggests Burnout (34.99, amazon.com), which uses citric acid as its active ingredient.
+He also recommends Avenger ($60.28, amazon.com), which uses citrus oil.
 "These use acidity to kill the plants similar to how the vinegar technique works," he says.
 Both products are also non-toxic and made in the USA.